10XGenomics/vartrix/README.md

 At this point, all multi-allelic sites are ignored.
 They will still be a column in the final matrix to maintain ordering, but all values will be empty.

+### Installation

+VarTrix has automatically generated downloadable binaries for generic linux and Mac OSX under the [releases page](https://github.com/10XGenomics/vartrix/releases).
+The linux binaries will work on [any of our supported OSes](https://support.10xgenomics.com/os-support).

+### Compiling from source
+VarTrix is standard Rust executable project, that works with stable Rust >=1.13.
+Install Rust through the standard channels, then type `cargo build --release`.
+The executable will appear at `target/release/vartrix`.
+As usual it's important to use a release build to get good performance.

 ### Usage

 `--vcf (-v)`: Input VCF formatted variants to be assigned.
 REQUIRED.